LuxDL/Boltz.jl/docs/src/api/vision.md

 | `VGG(16; batchnorm=true)` |       72.11        |       91.02        |
 | `VGG(19; batchnorm=true)` |       72.95        |       91.32        |

+!!! note "Pretrained Models from Metalhead"

+    For Models imported from Metalhead, the pretrained weights can be loaded if they are available in Metalhead.
+Refer to the [Metalhead.jl docs](https://fluxml.ai/Metalhead.jl/stable/#Image-Classification) for a list of available pretrained models.

 ### Preprocessing

 All the pretrained models require that the images be normalized with the parameters